adepthub/adepthub-ext/concepts.md

 To be able to resolve Adept needs 2 things:
 - a set of requirements; and
-- the context in which is Adept resolves
+- the context in which Adept
+resolves

 The output of a successful resolution is a lockfile which contains the input requirements and context as well